Work Visas for Japan

 The Japan Exchange and Teaching (JET) Programme

 Japan has mutual working holiday visa agreements with Australia, Canada, Denmark, France, Germany, Hong Kong, Ireland, The Republic of Korea, New Zealand, Norway and the United Kingdom.
-There is a similar but separate arrangment for Taiwan administered by the Interchange Association Japan (IAJ; 交通協会).
+There is a similar but separate arrangement for Taiwan administered by the Interchange Association Japan (IAJ; 交通協会).
 Young people normally between the ages of 18-25 (sometimes 30 with the agreement of the immigration office) may work part-time during a one-year stay in Japan.

 Non-Japanese nationals married to a Japanese national or permanent resident of Japan may apply for a spouse (haigusha; 配偶者) visa and engage in paid work while in Japan.
 A spouse visa is normally renewable after three years.
-This right may be rescinded in the case of divorce.
+This right may be rescinded in the case of Divorce.

 Long-term residents (typically people who have lived in Japan for more than 10 years, or less for people with Japanese ancestry or a Japanese spouse) may apply for permanent residency (eijyuken; 永住権) at their local immigration office.
 Permanent residency is indefinite and allows any paid-for work or employment.
 Nevertheless, permanent residents still require a re-entry permit for the purpose of re-entering Japan after trips abroad.